 (a) Email Communications

-All Users may review, update, correct or delete the Personal Information in their User account by contacting Us or by editing their profile via the Website.
-If you completely delete all of your Personal Information, then your User account may become deactivated, and you may no longer be able to utilize the Website.
-We will Use commercially reasonable efforts to honor your request.
+Users may review, update, correct, or delete certain Personal Data in their Account by accessing the settings in the Services.
+If you would like us to delete information about you in our systems, please contact us at [email protected].
+If your User account was provisioned by a Customer, the Customer is a "data controller" of your information, and if you seek to correct, amend, or delete data associated with your Account, you should direct your requests to Customer.
+If you completely delete all of your Personal Data, then your User account may become deactivated, and you may no longer be able to utilize the Website.
 We may retain an archived copy of your records as required by law or for legitimate business purposes.

 (AS PROVIDED BY CALIFORNIA CIVIL CODE SECTION 1798.83)

-The security of your Personal Data is important to Us.
-We follow generally accepted industry standards to protect the Personal Data submitted to Us, both during transmission and once We receive it.
-No method of transmission over the Internet or method of storage is 100% secure, however.
-Therefore, We cannot guarantee the absolute security of the Website or Service.
+The security of your Personal Data is important to us.
+We follow generally accepted industry standards to protect the Personal Data submitted to us, both during transmission and once we receive it.
+No method of transmission over the internet or method of storage is 100% secure, however.
+Therefore, we cannot guarantee the absolute security of the Service.
 You can read more about our security practices on our website at https://www.fleetsmith.com/security.
-If you still have questions about the security of Our Services, you can contact Us at email@example.com.
+If you still have questions about the security of our Services, you can contact us at [email protected].

 As further explained in the Privacy Shield Principles, binding arbitration will also be made available to you in order to address residual complaints not resolved by any other means.